Whether you’re installing a new air conditioner or looking to maximize your current one, getting it level is important.

-Air conditioners are often installed on concrete pads.
+Air conditioners are often placed on concrete pads.
 Over time, the pad can crack, shift or sink.
-This can result in breakdowns and even premature replacement.
-Let’s review some of the issues that can happen and how to fix an air conditioner that isn’t level.
+This can cause malfunctions and even premature failure.
+Let’s go over some of the problems that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is a critical part.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.
+Your air conditioner’s compressor is an important part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Once the compressor releases heat under pressure, the refrigerant becomes liquid again.

 This can create: